-While the response of governments and regulators to this new dynamism was slow at the start, many new regulatory initiatives are now close to implementation.
-It is worth watching out for new opportunities that these regulations will create.
-In spite of initiatives to harmonise the approach (in particular, in anti-money laundering), national solutions will continue to vary considerably between jurisdictions.
-Hence, a structured collection of overviews of certain aspects of fintech law and regulation such as The Financial Technology Law Review continues to be valuable not only for the international practitioner, but also for anyone who looks for inspiration on how to deal with hitherto unaddressed and unthought-of issues under the national law of any country.
+These developments mean that it is worth watching out for new opportunities that regulations will create.
+National solutions will continue to vary considerably between jurisdictions.
+Hence, a structured collection of overviews of certain aspects of fintech law and regulation such as The Financial Technology Law Review continues to be valuable not only for the international practitioner, but also for anyone who looks for inspiration on how to deal with unaddressed and unexpected issues under the national law of any country.